Where to Stay in Budapest - A Local’s Guide for First-Time Visitors

 A map of Budapest’s districts, with the Danube River cutting through the city.
 Photo: Droo, CC BY-SA 4.0, via Wikimedia Commons

-Although Budapest is usually characterized as a city split into two halves - Buda and Pest - which are separated by the mighty Danube River, I personally think that’s an oversimplification that doesn’t recognize the many distinct neighborhoods that are scattered all throughout this city on both sides of the river.
+The first thing you need to know is that this is usually characterized as a city split into two halves - Buda and Pest - which are separated by the mighty Danube River.
+I personally think that’s an oversimplification, as there are very distinct neighborhoods within each of those halves, but it’s still a useful reference point.
+So, you have Buda on the west banks of the Danube, and Pest on the east banks.

-The city is officially split into 23 districts, similar to the Arrondissements of Paris, and each district has its own character, history, and style.
-Starting from the city center, the districts more or less spin out like a snail’s shell, beginning at I Kerület (“Kerulet” means district in Hungarian) and spiraling out more or less in order from there.
+From there, the city is officially divided up into 23 numbered districts, similar to the Arrondissements of Paris, and each district has its own character, history, and style, Starting from the city center, the districts more or less spin out like a snail’s shell, beginning at I Kerület (“Kerulet” means district in Hungarian) and spiraling out more or less in clockwise order from there.

-Most of the busier downtown districts - I, V, VI, VII, VIII, IX, and XIII - are found in Pest, with only the I District being over the river in Buda.
-Beyond their numeric designations, these districts also have their own names, which typically end with “város”, which means “town”, and sometimes begin with the name of an emperor from the Austro-Hungarian empire.
+Beyond their numeric designations, be aware that these districts also have their own names, which typically end with “város” (which means “town”) and sometimes begin with the name of an emperor from the Austro-Hungarian empire.

 You should also be aware that some districts have sub-neighborhoods, like the V District, which is split into Belváros and Lipótváros.
 Which sub-neighborhood of a district you stay in won’t really matter (they’re not that big), but it’s helpful to know if you’re looking on a booking/accommodation platform and see one of those names.